WebFormsCore/WebFormsCore/README.md

 - **ViewState source generator**
   In addition of using `ViewState` to store control state, you now use the attribute `[ViewState]` on properties and fields to store them in the view state.
 - **Multiple forms**
-  WebForms Core supports multiple forms on a single page.
-This means that you can have multiple `form` elements on a page and each one will have its own view state.
+  WebForms Core supports multiple forms that have their own view state on a single page.
 - **Pre-compiled views**
-  WebForms Core uses pre-compiled views by default to improve the startup time of your application.
+  WebForms Core pre-compiles views to improve the startup time of your application.
+- **Content Security Policy (CSP) support**
+  Experimental support for Content Security Policy.